datawire/datawire-connect/ROADMAP.md

 Roadmap
 =======

-The following is a roughly ordered set of priorities for Quark.
+The following is a roughly ordered set of priorities for Datawire Connect.

 ### Phase 1 (done)